lawrennd/old_talks/_posts/2012-3-28-latent-force-models-combining-the-mechanistic-and-data-driven-modelling-paradigms.md

   frameworks can, however, incorporate regularities beyond smoothness.
   Systems with inertia exhibit resonance and oscillation and these can be easily incorporated with strong mechanistic assumptions.\
+  \
-  {We believe that the area between the strong and weak mechanistic paradigms should be a focus for much more research.
+  We believe that the area between the strong and weak mechanistic paradigms should be a focus for much more research.
 For many interesting datasets we need adaptive models which include mechanistic assumptions.
   The latent force modeling paradigm is one way of approaching this which